Real Estate & Insurance

 Which coverage makes sense for your home and budget: retreat-only or retreat-and-repair?

 Consider your risk tolerance and what you want to insure.
 Average repair bills hover near $3,000, but severe cases reach tens or hundreds of thousands.
-If you’d rather avoid that exposure, repair coverage delivers peace of mind.
+If you’d rather avoid that exposure, repair warranty coverage delivers peace of mind.
+Either way, regular inspections and tailored termite treatments — liquid barriers or bait stations — keep protection active.

 How to Choose Based on Location, Home Age, and Budget

-Budget matters: retreat-only can start near $495, while full repair costs 20–30% more but can prevent $8,000–$12,000 repair bills.
+Budget matters: retreat-only can start near $495, while full repair warranty coverage costs 20–30% more but can prevent $8,000–$12,000 repair bills.
+The money saved by skipping repair coverage rarely outweighs the cost of a major termite damage event on your property.

-• Weigh annual renewals against repair risk.
+• Weigh annual renewals against termite damage repair risk for your specific house.

 Frequently Asked Questions